Universal Predictors for Mixing Time more than Liouvillian Gap

+Considerable progress has been made in bounding mixing times for open quantum dynamics.
+For Lindbladians satisfying quantum detailed balance, one can map the dynamics to a local frustration-free parent Hamiltonian on a doubled Hilbert space and use its spectral gap to estimate mixing times~\cite{Diehl2008,Temme_2013,Kastoryano:2016feb}.
+Modified logarithmic Sobolev inequalities provide a complementary approach via entropy decay and can yield tighter $\mathrm{polylog}(L)$ bounds in favorable cases~\cite{Zegarlinski1990LogSobolevIF,bobkov2006modified,Kastoryano_2013,capel2021modifiedlogarithmicsobolevinequality,Bardet_2021,Bardet_2023,Gao:2021xaw}.
+Other methods apply in restricted regimes, for instance when coherent and dissipative contributions can be analyzed separately~\cite{Fang_2025}.
+Since these approaches rely on specific structural properties of the dynamics, a general framework for determining the mixing time of generic Lindbladians remains desirable.

-In this letter, we map the definition of mixing time of the open quantum system to the distance between wavefunctions in a doubled Hilbert space, directly connecting its definition to the Liouvillian gap and the trace norm of the lowest excited state.
-Using these two quantities as universal predictors, we identify general conditions for fast mixing and rapid mixing.
+In this Letter, we map the definition of the mixing time of an open quantum system to the distance between wavefunctions in a doubled Hilbert space, thereby directly relating it to the Liouvillian gap and the trace-norm factors of the decaying Liouvillian eigenmodes.
+This connection allows us to identify general conditions for fast and rapid mixing.
 We further apply our framework to the weak- and strong-dissipation regimes, where the resulting rapid mixing criteria can be expressed as sparsity constraints on the Hamiltonian and the local Lindblad operators.
 Overall, our results provide a general route to estimating mixing time and offer practical principles for engineering open-system dynamics for efficient state preparation.

 {\em Mixing Time and the Lindblad Spectrum}---We consider the open system whose time evolution is driven by the Lindblad Master equation \cite{Gorini:1975nb, lindblad1976generators}